Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does Iowa debt management license bond cost?
+How much does an Iowa debt management license bond cost?

 The Iowa Division of Banking requires debt professionals to post a $25,000 surety bond to legally work within the state.